• Skip to primary navigation

 Instructions

-• Preheat oven to 400˚F and butter one large baking dish.
-Line two baking sheets with foil or parchment paper.
+• Preheat oven to 400˚F and butter a 9" X 13" baking dish.
+Line a baking sheet with parchment paper.

-• In a large pot over medium heat, melt 3 tablespoon of the butter.
+• In a heavy bottomed large enough to hold the entire casserole, melt 3 tablespoons of the butter.
 When the butter is melted and sizzling, whisk in the flour to form a loose paste.
-Add the milk-cauliflower mixture to the pot and stir well.
-Bring to a simmer to thicken the sauce.
-Stir in the pasta and pour into the baking dish.
+Cook for 3 - 4 minutes to cook the flour.

 Reader Interactions